TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 From our experience, 3rd-party libraries usually reside inside a subdirectory (let's call our subdirectory `Vendor`), so if you don't have your project organized with a subdirectory for libraries, now would be a great start for it.
 To continue our example,  create a folder called `Vendor` inside your project directory and move the unzipped `HockeySDK-iOS`-folder into it.

-The SDK comes in four flavours:
+The SDK comes in four flavors:

   * Default SDK without Feedback: `HockeySDK.embeddedframework`
   * Full featured SDK with Feedback: `HockeySDK.embeddedframework` in the subfolder `HockeySDKAllFeatures`.